TheSGJ/calendar-android/README.md

-# Calendar 🗓️ Android App using Java
+# Calculator Android App using Java
 ### This repository contains the source code, inorder to compile this using the gradle
 - Calculator Android App made using Java Lang.
 Can find scientific or some basic calculations using this.